-- Sun Publications, Core Java Vol. I and II, Addison Wesley. - Java 2 Complete Reference, TMH
+- 1. Sun Publications, Core Java Vol. I and II, Addison Wesley. - Herbert Schildt, "Java The complete reference", Eighth Edition, Tata McGraw Hill

 CS 313 DATA COMMUNICATION AND NETWORKS

 Course outcome: At the end of the course, the student will be able to: